 Zhangjiajie National Forest Park

 is located in the southern part of the Wulingyuan Scenic Zone.
 The several thousand mountain peaks of quartz rise abruptly from the ground.
 Streams flow through the Jinbian (Gold Whip) Stream Grand Canyon which is flanked by sheer cliffs.
 The sightseeing platform at Huangshi Village is shrouded in mist.
-Wild animals play freely in the primeval forests.
-The scenic zone is like a fairy land with the beaury of wild nature.
+Wild animals (especially the macaque monkeys) play freely in the primeval forests.
+The scenic zone is like a fairy land with the beauty of wild nature.

 Origin of the name